 About that same time, I’d seen an exhibit of Sam’s sculpture at a space in downtown Oakland.
-By then he’d switched to wood and the work I saw was a clear continuation of the two pieces I’d seen a few years earlier.
-Somehow the wood brought out the artist’s visual poetry that wasn’t so visible in the clay.
+By then he’d switched to wood.
+This new work clearly was a continuation of the work in wood I’d seen some years earlier.
+Somehow the wood brought out the visual poetry I hadn't found in his work with clay.

-It turned out that Sam was still there in the old studio that had belonged to Viola.
-She left her building to Sam after her death, and her work is all stored there.
+It turned out that Sam was still there in Viola's old studio.
+She'd left her building to Sam after her death, and her work is all stored there.
 So after selecting five of Viola’s plates for our Berkeley Art Center exhibit, I asked Sam to give me a little tour of his own work.
 It didn’t take more than a few minutes before I asked him if we could feature some of his work in our new issue.

 “I grew up in Hawaii,” Sam told me.
 He took up surfing about as soon as he could haul a surfboard into the water.
 His father made canoes, he told me.
 So the water connection goes deep.

-Sam is not a man of words.
+Perry is not a man of many words.
 “I’m a maker,” he explains.
 It’s true of many artists.
 Words are not adequate.
-But then, words are never really adequate for the things that art most truly does.
+But then, words are never really adequate for the things that art captures at its best.

 Perry told me he’d get to his father’s shop around 8 in the morning.
 “But my dad didn’t get there until 11.”
 So in those three hours he fooled around making things to suit his whim.

 “Look at this,” he said, pointing to a little clay figure on a shelf.
 “That’s the first clay piece I made.”
 So clay and wood.
 And the call of the ocean.
-These are the deep touchstones of the artist’s work.
-And wouldn’t it make sense to think that the beauty in the roll of a wave, in the ocean swells and in the dance of light as it plays across the water’s surface, that all of these have made their contributions to this artist’s sensibililty?
+These are the deep touchstones of Perry's work.
+And wouldn’t it make sense to think that the beauty in the roll of a wave, in the ocean swells and in the dance of light playing across the water’s surface - that all of these have made their contributions to this artist’s sensibility?
 I have no doubt.